srirams1987/puzzle/README.md

 ```

 4. Test :
-The $/test directory has the tests for Trie class and the Puzzle class.
+The test directory has the tests for Trie class and the Puzzle class.
 These tests uses python "unitests" package
 ``` bash
 $ python test_trie.py